model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 ```

 Now Kani verifies the example successfully, and in less than 1 second!
+This time, Kani is able to complete the verification because our stub avoids recursion altogether.

 ## Risks of Stubbing

 Stubbing is a feature that comes with great power and, as such, it should be used with caution.
-It's the developer's responsibility to ensure that a stub replacing another function soundly models its behavior.
+It's the developer's responsibility to **ensure that a stub replacing another function soundly models its behavior**.
 This is normally not the case in testing, where developers writing *mock-ups* tend to setup a concrete version of an object (an *under-approximation* of the model).

 For example, let's suppose you're attempting to stub a call to [`serde_json::from_slice`](https://docs.rs/serde_json/latest/serde_json/de/fn.from_slice.html) in your harness.